Family Sailing Holidays in Greece

 From Your Front Door to Your Yacht in Greece

-Your family sailing holiday in Greece begins at home, not at the marina.
+Your family sailing holiday in the Ionian begins at home, not at the marina.

 On arrival, a short transfer of around 30 minutes takes you to the marina near Lefkada, where your yacht will be waiting.
 Boarding usually takes place in the afternoon and is intentionally unhurried.
 You’ll meet your skipper, settle into your cabins, unpack properly, and get comfortable on board.

 There’s no pressure to sail on the first day.
-Many families choose a relaxed first evening nearby or simply enjoy being on the yacht as everyone settles in.
+Many families enjoy a relaxed first evening nearby or simply settle in and enjoy being on the yacht.

 The following morning is when the sailing holiday really begins — often with a gentle first sail and a swim before lunch.